rliou92/umonitor/README.md

   * Resolution
   * Primary output
 * Daemonizes when called with `--listen`
+* Prevents saving of duplicate profiles

 Future improvements:

-* Prevent duplicate profile from being saved
 * Implement debug as compile option
 * More commandline options
-  * Alternate configuration file location
+  * Alternate configuration file location?
-* Updating Doxygen documentation
+* Updating Doxygen documentation?
 * Handling the case when multiple outputs are connected to same crtc?
 * Bugs:
   * Tell me!
 Run umonitor with the `--verbose` flag to get debugging output